 Medical mistakes are the third leading cause of death in the United States.
 If that doesn’t concern you, it should.
 It means that, too often, the people we trust to heal us are careless.
 No, most errors that medical professionals make are not intentional, but they can cause serious harm or even death.

-If a hospital is overcrowded and discharges a patient earlier than it should, they could be causing more problems for the patient.
+If a hospital is overcrowded and discharges a patient earlier than it should, it could be causing more problems for the patient.
 If a patient is uninsured and not given the same level of treatment as an insured patient is, the negligence of the medical professionals could be life-changing.

 If a surgeon is overworked and makes a mistake on the operating table, who is at fault?
 If an EMS professional doesn’t perform a full assessment towards the end of a 24-hour shift, they could miss a major medical emergency a patient is experiencing.